samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-Mid_Volume.md

 **Description**:

-> Just run 30min Easy-Moderate, RPE 6 taking the occasional 1-minute walk-break
+> Just run 30min Easy-Moderate, RPE6 taking the occasional 1-minute walk-break
 > whenever necessary to run with your best form.